DataDog/integrations-core/iis/README.md

 The IIS check is packaged with the Agent, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on your IIS servers.

 If you need the newest version of the IIS check, install the `dd-check-iis` package; this package's check overrides the one packaged with the Agent.
-See the [integrations-core](https://github.com/DataDog/integrations-core#installing-the-integrations) repository for more details.
+See the [integrations-core repository README.md for more details](https://github.com/DataDog/integrations-core#installing-the-integrations).

 Also, your IIS servers must have the `Win32_PerfFormattedData_W3SVC_WebService` WMI class installed.
 You can check for this using the following command: